Possession of Controlled Substance With Intent to Deliver Lawyer Chicago

 Frequently Asked Questions About Possession With Intent to Deliver

-Can I be charged with intent to deliver even if I never sold drugs?
+Can I be charged with intent to deliver even if no drugs were sold?

 Can intent-to-deliver charges be reduced to simple possession?

 In some cases, yes.
-If the evidence of intent is weak, an attorney may be able to negotiate a reduction to simple possession, which carries significantly lower penalties.
+If the evidence of distribution is weak, defense attorneys may negotiate for reduced charges carrying significantly lower penalties.

-Yes.
-If police violated constitutional rights during a stop or search, the evidence may be suppressed and the case may be dismissed.
+Absolutely.
+If police violated constitutional rights during a stop or search, the evidence may potentially be suppressed and the case dismissed.

 Contact Chicago Drug Defense Lawyer Andrew M. Weisberg

-If you have been arrested or charged with possession of a controlled substance with intent to deliver in Chicago, you should seek legal representation immediately.
-Early intervention can make a significant difference in the outcome of your case.
+If you have been arrested or charged with possession of a controlled substance with intent to deliver in Chicago or Cook County, do not wait to seek legal representation.

-Call (773) 908-9811 for a free consultation or submit your information through the Case Review form on the website.
+Call the Law Offices of Andrew M. Weisberg at (773) 908-9811 for a free consultation or complete the Case Review Form on the website.

 Your freedom and your future are too important to risk.
-Let Andrew M. Weisberg provide the strong defense you need.
+Andrew M. Weisberg will aggressively protect your constitutional rights and fight for the best possible outcome in your case.

 Client Reviews